Travel Assurance: Coverage While Traveling Out of the Country

 First, know that all SCAN plans provide worldwide coverage for urgent and emergency care.

-Most vacation plans don’t include a visit to the doctor.
-But with SCAN, you can travel with confidence, knowing that wherever you go, your SCAN coverage goes, too, with supplemental SCAN Travel Assurance.
+Most vacation plans don’t include a visit to the emergency room!
+But with SCAN Travel Assurance, you can travel with confidence, knowing that whenever you travel outside the U.S., your SCAN coverage goes, too.

 - Coverage for needed urgent and emergency care outside of the U.S.

-The travel benefit isn’t available in all plans.
+The travel benefit is available in all plans except VillageHealth.
 Please check your Evidence of Coverage to see if the benefit is included in your plan.

 Q: What do I do if I need medical care when I’m traveling?

 You’re covered for needed urgent and emergency care wherever you go.

 If you’re traveling within the United States, you can usually follow the same steps as if you would at home: